 Every theme we do I introduce a letter that matches what we are doing.
 For our Easter toddler theme, I introduced the letter E. Typically a toddler should just be exposed to the letters without any formal lessons, but Sicily has a high interest in letters.
 She is constantly pointing them out and asking what each letter is when she doesn’t know.

-Since she is interested, I set up a letter of the week table.
+I set up a letter of the week table.
 We also trace the sandpaper letter every morning and go over some words that begin with that letter.
 Here is our E is for Easter table.

 One of Sicily’s favorite activities was our Easter playdough.
 We made purple this week and laid out a bunch of loose parts.
 I had buttons, glass gems, and beads along with cookie cutters.
 She had me cut out an egg shape and then she did this…

-I was amazed at her creativity.
+Her creativity amazes me.
 She actually spent 30 minutes placing all the glass gems and buttons around the table.
 You could see her concentration as she carefully determined where to place each one.

 We did several art projects, but her favorite was the Easter egg stamping.
 We used half of an Easter egg and stamped circles onto the letter E.